 “So from that speed that they drop out on, I then design their intermittent endurance running programs around that.”

 The change of direction in the ‘Yo-yo’ is also huge in terms of separating out strong athletes from other athletes, Graham says, as stronger athletes are able to slow down later and take off faster at the 20m turnaround.

 KEEPING PLAYERS ON COURT

 Graham stresses that while gaining an understanding of each player’s fitness is important in terms of monitoring their fitness levels, for him it’s more about knowing where they need to improve their body in order to minimise the risk of injury.

 In the end it’s all about keeping your team on court and performing at its best level for as long as possible, and nothing kills that quicker than having a couple of players out injured.

 “The number one thing that correlates to team success is player availability.
 If not the top, then definitely the top three,” Graham says.

 “It’s about keeping them on the court, which is a strength and conditioning coach’s first, second and third priority.”

-Scott Graham is an elite strength and conditioning coach who is currently working with Magpies Netball and the Tasmanian Magpies Netball ANL team.
-Previously he was the strength and conditioning coach for the Victorian Fury in the ANL.
+Scott Graham is an elite strength and conditioning coach who is currently working with Geelong Cougars in the Victorian Netball League, and previously worked with Super Netball side Magpies Netball, as well as the Tasmanian Magpies and Victorian Fury in the ANL.